 When Heirs Want to Divide Things Differently

-A will might leave everything equally to three children.
-But those children may have their own preferences.
+A will might leave everything in equal distribution to three children.
+But those children may have their own preferences based on family relationships and needs.
 One wants the house.
 Another wants the investment accounts.
 The third prefers cash.
 This statute gives them the flexibility to work it out on their own terms.

 Subject to the rights of creditors and taxing authorities, competent successors may agree among themselves to alter the interests, shares, or amounts to which they are entitled under the will of the decedent or under the laws of intestacy, in any way that they provide in a written contract executed by all who are affected by its provisions.

-A.R.S. § 14-3912The agreement must be in writing and signed by every person whose share is affected.
+A.R.S. § 14-3912The agreement must be in writing.
+Every person whose share is affected must sign it.
 Once that is in place, the personal representative is bound to follow the agreement when distributing estate assets.
-This gives families the power to tailor distributions to their actual needs rather than relying on a rigid formula.
+This gives families the power to tailor distributions to their actual needs.
+It applies whether the estate follows a will or the rules of intestate succession.

 Important Limits on These Agreements